dyne/Zenroom/docs/website/docs/README.md

 Read the [history of changes](https://files.dyne.org/zenroom/ChangeLog.txt)

-Anyone planning to use Zenroom to store and access secrets should not use the latest development version in Git, but use instead the stable releases on files.dyne.org.
+Anyone planning to use Zenroom to store and access secrets should not use the latest development version in Git, but **use the stable releases on files.dyne.org**.

 Before releasing we make sure Zenroom works as expected by running various tests, plus we note down all changes in the log above.